benjaminbluhm/econometrics_at_scale/README.md

-The repository contains the source code and dataset to reproduce the parallel forecasting exercise described in the paper:
+The repository contains the source code and dataset to reproduce the parallel computing exercise described in the paper:

 ### Time Series Econometrics at Scale - A Practical Guide to Parallel Computing in (Py)Spark